gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

-As such, the best practice of creating a branch per feature of the software is usually neglected and the *master* branch of git used as a recycle bin, with software stability hopefully drawing a sinusoid function between official release versions (but no guarantees on that).
+As such, the best practice of creating a branch per feature of the software is usually neglected and the *master* branch of git used as a recycle bin, with software stability hopefully drawing a sinusoidal function between official release versions (but no guarantees on that).
 There is no exit from this pit of despair, and we understand that developers who fall through it actually reach one of the Circles of Hell in life [#hell]_.